 - (1) During the year end December 31, 2013, we completed an offering of the Notes, which are due in 2018.
 The amount above represents the principal balance to be repaid.
-See Note 11-"Convertible Notes" in the Notes to our condensed consolidated financial statements for additional information. - (2) We have entered into various non-cancelable operating lease agreements for our offices throughout the Americas, EMEA, and Asia Pacific regions with original lease periods up to 12 years, expiring between 2015 and 2025.
-See Note 12-"Commitments and Contingencies" in the Notes to our condensed consolidated financial statements for additional information. - (3) We are obligated to make minimum payments under contracts to provide sponsored search and/or display advertising services to our Affiliates or to be the default search provider, which represent TAC. - (4) We are obligated to make payments under various arrangements with vendors and other business partners, principally for marketing, bandwidth, and content arrangements. - (5) We are committed to make certain payments under various intellectual property arrangements. - (6) As of June 30, 2015, unrecognized tax benefits and potential interest and penalties resulted in accrued liabilities of \$1,144 million, classified as other accrued expenses and current liabilities and deferred and other long-term tax liabilities, net on our condensed consolidated balance sheets.
+See Note 11-"Convertible Notes" in the Notes to our condensed consolidated financial statements for additional information. - (2) We have entered into various non-cancelable operating lease agreements for our offices throughout the Americas, EMEA, and Asia Pacific regions with original lease periods up to 15 years, expiring between 2015 and 2025.
+See Note 12-"Commitments and Contingencies" in the Notes to our condensed consolidated financial statements for additional information. - (3) We are obligated to make minimum payments under contracts to provide sponsored search and/or display advertising services to our Affiliates or to be the default search provider, which represent TAC. - (4) We are obligated to make payments under various arrangements with vendors and other business partners, principally for marketing, bandwidth, and content arrangements. - (5) We are committed to make certain payments under various intellectual property arrangements. - (6) We are obligated to make payments for rent and tenant improvements associated with build-to-suit lease arrangements. - (7) As of September 30, 2015, unrecognized tax benefits and potential interest and penalties resulted in accrued liabilities of \$1,123 million, classified as other accrued expenses and current liabilities and deferred and other long-term tax liabilities on our condensed consolidated balance sheets.
 It is difficult to determine when the examinations will be settled or their final outcomes.
 See Note 15 "Income Taxes" in the Notes to our condensed consolidated financial statements for additional information.